muqatil7/Time-Gated-Secret/README.md

 3. Submit to get your secret URL `/s/:id` (example: `/s/secret-1`)
 4. While visible and before any hidden period happens, you may adjust the schedule/time zone at `/s/:id`
 5. After a hidden period is detected (or currently hidden), updates are blocked permanently
+  - To delete, open `/s/:id` while the secret is currently visible, scroll to Danger zone, type the exact ID as confirmation, and submit.
+You will be redirected to `/list` with a success banner.
+Deletion is blocked during hidden periods.

 UI/UX details
 - Global dark theme with `color-scheme: dark` and CSS variables in `public/styles.css`